Grainular-Nord/nord.dev/guide/components.md

 # Components

 Components are at the core of Nørd's architecture.
 They define the structure and behaviour of user interface elements in your application.
 A component in Nørd is a function that returns a NodeList based on a provided template.
+Component functions are only ever called once.
 Let's explore how to create and use components.

 ## Creating a Component